Updated: Jul 17

 Certainly, the number of LEDs in a light, LED output, reflector quality and shape, battery voltage and numerous other variables factor into what makes one light more useful than another.
 When comparing flashlights, one of the biggest factors defining the useful distance of the flashlight is rarely talked about.
 What minerals you are collecting?
 The human eye detects certain colors in dark environments better than others.
 Willemite from Franklin, New Jersey glows an intense green under shortwave ultraviolet light.
 But some of the material responds almost as bright under longwave UV as well.
 Canadian Wernerite and Greenland Sodalite are some of the brightest longwave minerals on the planet!
 Some of the latest high power UV LED flashlights will allow your eyes to find this material starting at around 80-100 feet away.
 But that is NOT always the case with most other longwave UV reacting minerals.
 Fluorescent minerals from different localities react differently.
 Some localities produce solid masses of minerals where others may have crystals in a non-fluorescent matrix.
 The richness of the piece would define how bright the rock reacts to UV.
 On average, much of the Sodalite I have seen from Lake Superior areas is a varying mix of fluorescent Sodalite to non-fluorescent Syenite.
 Certainly there are super-rich pieces found.
 But there are plenty which are not.
 And I have seen rows of 5-gallon buckets of this rock.

 I have conducted some "rough" observations of a number of UV flashlights in order to present a comparison for you.
 UV radiance measurements were taken at 2 foot intervals starting at 20 feet from my UVX radiometer 365nm sensor and decreasing down to 2 feet.
 I left each light on for a few minutes to let voltage drop a bit and then conducted some quick range measurements.
 As you see in the graph below, the numbers follow the Inverse Square law.
 It states that when you double the distance away from the source, the light will be 1/4th the intensity at the original distance.
 When you move the light triple the distance away, the light will be 1/9th the intensity.
 Four times, 1/16th.
 As you can see by the numbers, light intensity drops off pretty quickly.
 The numbers on the left of the graph are in mW/cm2.
 The scale on the bottom is the number of feet from the UV radiometer the measurements were taken.
 It should be noted that I was going to try to see how one of the common 21-LED 395nm Unfiltered UV flashlights would perform.
 But as expected, this quality UV radiometer sensor completely ignored the wavelength of light coming out of it.
 Putting it right on the sensor may have read 0.01 mW/cm2.
+I wrote this article in January, 2020.
+Since that time, I have had my UVA Radiometer factory calibrated.
+So the actual numbers in mW/cm2 are higher than the scale on the left side of this graph.
+Relative strength as you see compared in the graph is the same.
+I will be re-measuring a number of lights in the future with the calibrated meter.
+But for now, please excuse the uncalibrated readings on the left.

 Later I put a pretty rich Yooperlite next to the meter, walked further back and then found the distance when I started seeing the specimen.
 There was a street light about 75 feet behind me.
 My porch light was on.
 So I did have some distracting ambient light like you may experience either toward dusk or if there is moonlight when you collect.
 I then pointed the light directly at the sensor to try to determine what UV radiance seems to be needed to find these Great Lakes Sodalites.
 I found this to be around 0.25 mW/cm2.
 So how close do you need to be to easily find the average Lake Superior Sodalite when there is some ambient light, but pretty dark?